kilroy-code/distributed-security/README.md

 That's it.
 The only other operations are for creating and destroying tags.

-## Devices, Individuals, and Teams
+## Devices, Individuals and Teams, and Recovery

 To create a new set of keypairs, an application calls `create() -> tag`.
 An application will typically create just one tag for each device used by an individual, although there is nothing preventing an application from creating more.
 When no longer needed (e.g., in respect of the EU [Right to be Forgotten](https://gdpr.eu/right-to-be-forgotten/)), an application can permanently and globally destroy a tag with `destroy(tag)`.